loosenthedark/brew-barberista-landing-page/README.md

 - [Google Fonts:](https://fonts.google.com/) used to import the Poppins and Lora fonts into the project's stylesheets
 - [Font Awesome v5.15.3:](https://fontawesome.com/) used to add appropriate and visually appealing site icons
-- [Google Maps API](https://developers.google.com/maps) used to provide a visual representation of Brew Barberista's location to site visitors
+- [Gitpod:](https://gitpod.io/) used as the online IDE for the project
 - [Git:](https://git-scm.com/) used for version control by utilising the Gitpod terminal to commit frequently to Git and push all commits to GitHub
 - [GitHub:](https://github.com/) used to compile and remotely store the project's codebase following successive local commits initiated from the command line
-- [Balsamiq:](https://balsamiq.com/) used to generate [wireframes](docs/wireframes/flippin-proud-wireframes.pdf) during the project's design phase
+- [Google Maps API:](https://developers.google.com/maps) used to provide a visual representation of Brew Barberista's location to site visitors
 - [Adobe Illustrator:](https://www.googleadservices.com/pagead/aclk?sa=L&ai=DChcSEwjHh4e5sIXyAhXP6-0KHS7vASoYABAAGgJkZw&ae=2&ohost=www.google.com&cid=CAESQOD2cD2cs4zu4JpNTapSj1nbDmPmLIo3quvyOOMw9veyz__8LtydqbjQH8HTLrYcgDlnQb6l-F40o-SYGXLD1T0&sig=AOD64_0b1ay7NFSesjZymAaH8gGibU9W0w&q&adurl&ved=2ahUKEwiPv_64sIXyAhW8UBUIHS4nDYMQ0Qx6BAgCEAE) used to convert both Shutterstock vector downloads from `.eps` to the more manageable `.svg` file format
 - [TinyJPG:](https://tinyjpg.com/) used for image compression
 - [PicResize:](https://picresize.com/) used to crop and resize images
-- [Brackets](http://brackets.io/) (desktop app version) used to make coloration edits to SVG files
+- [Brackets](http://brackets.io/) (desktop app version): used to make coloration edits to SVG files
-- [Kapwing](https://www.kapwing.com/) used as the project's go-to content editing resource, e.g. to shorten videos and customise [Brew Barberista partner logos](https://loosenthedark.tech/brew-barberista/#partners)
+- [Kapwing:](https://www.kapwing.com/) used as the project's go-to content editing resource, e.g. to shorten videos and customise [Brew Barberista partner logos](https://loosenthedark.tech/brew-barberista/#partners)
-- [W3Schools HTML Color Picker](https://www.w3schools.com/colors/colors_picker.asp) used for generating on-the-fly colour pairings and modifications (lightening, darkening etc. of core project colours)
+- [W3Schools HTML Color Picker:](https://www.w3schools.com/colors/colors_picker.asp) used for generating on-the-fly colour pairings and modifications (lightening, darkening etc. of core project colours)
 - [WebAIM (contrast checker):](https://webaim.org/resources/contrastchecker/) / [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) used to ensure site foreground and background colour contrasts meet [WCAG 2 accessibility requirements](https://webaim.org/articles/contrast/)
-- [Editor.md](https://pandao.github.io/editor.md/en.html) used to format project Markdown in line with best practices
+- [Editor.md:](https://pandao.github.io/editor.md/en.html) used to format project Markdown in line with best practices
 - [Ray.so:](https://ray.so/) used to create the code block images featured throughout this Markdown file
 </details>